paulharter/fam/README.md

  - **additional_properties** - A boolean, false by default, which if true lets you add arbitrary additional top level attributes to an object and if false will throw an exception when you try.
  - **fields** - A dict of named fields that map to the top level attributes of the underlying json documents.
 See below for use.

-GenericObject also provides six callbacks that occur as documents are saved and deleted
+FamObject also provides six callbacks that occur as documents are saved and deleted

 - **pre_save_new_cb(self)**
 - **post_save_new_cb(self)**